You want smart political talk without the meltdowns?

 I think it was at your end.

-I have a whole chapter on all of these Republicans, non-Trump Republicans, um, trying to be like Reagan.
+I have a whole chapter on all of these Republicans, non-Trump Republicans, trying to be like Reagan.

 But it's a different world from when Reagan was president.

-Primarily Reagan won the Cold War.
+Primarily, Reagan won the Cold War.

 They seem to have forgotten that.

-Um we don't need to go to war.
+We don't need to go to war.

-Uh I agree with you.
+I agree with you.

 I don't have a problem with it.